umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 ## How to change the font using the Theme Picker

-To change the font using the theme picker, you will have to go to a preview page of your site and click the green button with a paintbrush in it. from there, go to the text tab and select the fonts you want
+To change the font using the Theme Picker, you will have to go to a preview page of your site and click the green paintbrush button on the right side. from there, go to the text tab and select the fonts you want